raj23manj/springBoot/jokesapp/README.md

     * important subtasks have to be independent in order to be executed in parallel
     * so the main concept -> fork-join framework breaks the tasks into smaller subtasks until these suntasks are simple enough to solve without further breakups
+    * methods used in this framework
+      * fork(): Asynchrounously execute the given task in the pool.
+We can call this on RecursiveAction or RecursiveTask<T>
+      * join(): returns the result of the computation when it's done, and waits for the task to be done
+      * invoke(): execute the given task + return its result upon completion
+      * invokeAll(leftSubtask, rightSubtask); forks the tasks and puts it in the fork pool

+  * MapReduce - section 10
+    * we can make the given algorithm parallel
+      * map: splits the original dataset
+      * shuffel&sort: all th data is re-arranged for the next step to run in parallel.
+It makes sure that items with the same keys will get to the same reducer
+      * combines the final results

 # Using callable in controllers
   * https://grokonez.com/java-integration/work-spring-callable-controller